lilaspourpre/acl-2020/_pages/calls/papers.md

 ## Venue

-The conference continues to travel in a beautiful (and tasty!) region, and following Tbilisi, Georgia in 2021 edition this year AIST will be held offline at Yerevan, Armenia.
+The conference continues to travel in a beautiful (and tasty!) region.
+This year AIST will be held offline in Yerevan, Armenia.
 More specifically the event is organized with support of Zaven & Sonia Akian College of Science & Engineering, [American University of Armenia](https://cse.aua.am/).
 Besides the scientific knowledge you will enjoy a good season in Armenia and dive into local culture.
 The conference will feature representatives of the local data analysis community.

 ## Past Conferences